 Bergen is a city best known for its Hanseatic heritage.
 The Bryggen Hanseatic Wharf is a UNESCO World Heritage site, dating back to the days when Bryggen was a major Hanseatic trading centre.
-The city of Bergen enjoys a beautiful location – surrounded by mountains and fjords and the waterfront Bergen Fish Market is also very popular with visitors.
+The city of Bergen enjoys a beautiful location – surrounded by mountains and fjords.
+Its waterfront Bergen Fish Market is also very popular with visitors.

-We only have one night in Bergen at the end of our Hurtigruten Norwegian cruise, but we manage to see quite a lot of cultural and historical highlights of this city.
+Although we only have one night in Bergen at the end of our Hurtigruten Norwegian cruise, we manage to see quite a lot of cultural and historical highlights of this city.
 Just walking around the Vagen waterfront district we come face to face with many of the attractions that this historic city has to offer.

 Bryggen Hanseatic Wharf

 Bergen Fish Market at the waterfront is our first stop and this popular tourist attraction is hard to miss.
 For seafood lovers, here is the opportunity to indulge in some of Norway’s famous seafood.
 This market is very popular with locals and tourists alike and it’s common for people to buy seafood and have it on the pier.

 We walk along the northern quayside of Vagen harbour and arrive at Bergen’s famous Bryggen Hanseatic Wharf.
 Bryggen’s famous wooden structures house many shops and offices, artist’s studios, craft workshops, and restaurants.
 As we check out the shops along this famous strip, it feels like we are doing some late night shopping, but it is only four in the afternoon.